sudorook/snippets/git.md

 git checkout <commit-ish> -- <path>
 ```

+## Create a shell script string for a Git alias

+Prefix an alias string in the Git config file with `!` (not a Bash operator) to
+indicate that what follows is a script, not a pre-existing Git command.

 ## Make an empty commit message

 Use `--allow-empty-message`/`-am` to make commits with empty messages.